🎉 New Guided Conversations Make Mentoring Low-Prep & High Impact Read News Release

 Motivating employees and handling conflict resolution

-Mentoring can help employees understand what it’s like to be a leader and handle conflict in a low-stakes environment.
+Mentoring can help employees understand what it’s like to be a leader and handle conflict in a low-stakes environment while bolstering their human or interpersonal skills.
 Part of a company’s leadership development program may involve the mentee taking on an internal project that requires them to liaise with different departments and employees from other teams.
-Through that process, they can practice communication skills to help them learn how to motivate others when the time requires, as well as handling sensitive conversations and potentially resolving conflicts.
-When it comes to improving communication skills, having the opportunity to practice can make all the difference.

 Learning new time management skills

-Ultimately, implementing a mentoring program can help equip your employees with management skills long before they become managers.
-When you have good managers, you can improve company culture, better engage employees, increase productivity, and improve your financial performance.
+Implementing a mentoring program can help equip your employees with management skills long before they become managers.

 A bad manager is costly to your company.
 Don’t wait until you see the consequences of one to do something about it.
 Start ensuring you’re developing the managers of tomorrow, with the proper management skills today.